rvnminers-A-and-N/electrum-satori/README.txt

-Electrum-Evrmore lightweight client
+Electrum-Satori lightweight client
 ===================================

   Licence: MIT Licence
   Author: Thomas Voegtlin
   Port to Ravencoin: Kralverde
   Port to Evrmore: Hans Schmidt
+  Port to Satori: α | crypticwizardry.com (Echelon Technology Group)
   Language: Python (>= 3.8)

 Getting started
 ===============

-Contact us on Discord at https://discord.gg/4csauGuvw3
+Contact us on Discord at https://discord.gg/satoriassociation

-Note: Hardware wallet support for Evrmore has not yet been tested or debugged
+Note: Hardware wallet support for Satori has not yet been tested or debugged
     -Want to use Ledger?
 Make sure ledger live is closed.
     -Want to mine to hardware?
 Large transactions are likely to cause problems.
 It is recommended that you set up a software wallet and mine to that.
-        Then send the EVR to your hardware wallet from the software wallet.
+        Then send the SAT to your hardware wallet from the software wallet.

 Interested in a pre-built binary?
 They have been built and posted for Linux and Windows

-Electrum Evrmore is currently only supported for Qt-based software.
+Electrum Satori is currently only supported for Qt-based software.

 The master branch is not always guaranteed to be working as expected.
 If you would like to build from source or run raw python, please use the source from one of our releases.